Sleep at the G 2018

 Fort Knox Fort Knox has supported the SleepAtTheG event from since its fruition and ongoing for the past 6 years.
 And while our team didn’t sleep out this year we are still 100% committed to our ongoing support and have once again donated all the “beds”, helped market the campaign contributing to this fabulous cause.

 On Wednesday 16th May 2018, four of our storage experts unglued 10 pallets, 1500 boxes in preparation for delivery to the MCG.
 While this is an exceptionally tedious job the team willingly helped our knowing that their efforts were for a fabulous cause.
-Special thanks to our gobox team for allowing us to use their warehouse and for lending a helping hand.

 Once the 10 pallets were ready two of team members personally escorted the precious cargo to the MCG in preparation for the night.
 On arrival we were greeted by security and taken down top the loading dock.
 Once unloaded we escorted our big boxes to the main entrance and ensured they were in place ready to be handed out on the night.